-Officers working within national security agencies and departments who are involved (or likely to be involved) in policy, strategic planning, capability development, operations or coordination will benefit from participation in this program.
-Because of the breadth of the program and its introductory focus, there is benefit also for officers from all agencies and departments.
+People who work, or who are commencing work, within the national security space and involved (or likely to be involved) in policy, strategic planning, capability development, projects, operations and coordination will benefit from this program.
+Due to the breadth of the program and the introductory focus, there are benefits for people from all organisations.

 • One week non-residential, full-time